 Priesthood in the Diocese of Cork and Ross

-In the Diocese of Cork and Ross there are 67 parishes, with 350,000 Catholics.
+In the Diocese of Cork and Ross there are 67 parishes, with 350,000 approx Catholics.
 The diocese stretches from Cork City to the Southern and Western parts of the county.
-Priests serve the diocese in many different ways where they minister in our parishes, hospitals, secondary schools, third level colleges, prisons, teaching at the seminary, pastoral development and other administrative functions at diocesan level.
+Priests serve in parishes, hospitals, secondary schools, third level colleges, prisons, teaching at the seminary, pastoral development and other administrative roles at diocesan level.
 Every day is different in the life of a priest.
 In his ministry he will encounter many people and respond to many different situations each day.

 Prayer for Vocations

 Heavenly Father, we praise you and we thank you for all that you have done for us.
 We thank you especially for sending your Son, Jesus Christ, to visit and save us.
-We ask you to bless our families and all those who are dear to us, especially those who are suffering in any way.
-Give courage to those in our parish whom you invite to become priests and religious, and grant them the generosity of mind and heart to follow your call.
+Give courage to those whom you invite to become priests and religious, and grant them the generosity of mind and heart to follow your call.